igor-marinescu/mapalizer/README.md

 - filter the symbols by section.
 - search a symbol by name.

+Mapalizer can help you:
+- identify the potential location of buffer overflows (by checking how the symbols are organized in memory).
+- identify the most memory-expensive symbols and their sections.
+- identify all memory used (or available) for data and code.

 The following compilers/linkers are supported: IAR, Keil

 ## How to compile mapalizer